-On February 1, 2017, Perry County Council of the Arts will host a Poetry Out Loud regional competition at Landis House.
-Snow date is February 8, 2017.
+On February 1, 2017, Perry County Council of the Arts hosted a Poetry Out Loud regional competition at Landis House.

 Schools and students from Perry, Juniata, Mifflin, Huntingdon, Snyder, Union and Northumberland are eligible to complete but must register prior.
 This event is free open to the public.

 In partnership with the National Endowment for the Arts, the Poetry Foundation and U.S. state arts agencies, Poetry Out Loud encourages youth to learn about great poetry through memorization and recitation.
 In its 11th year, the national poetry recitation contest helps students master public speaking skills, build self-confidence and learn about their literary heritage.

 Poetry Out Loud starts at the classroom level, with winners advancing to a school-wide competition, then to a regional and/or state competition, and ultimately to the National Finals.
 Each winner at the state level receives $200 and an all-expenses-paid trip with an adult chaperone to Washington to compete for the national championship.
 The state winner’s school receives a $500 stipend for the purchase of poetry books.
 The first runner-up in each state receives $100, with $200 for his or her school library.
 A total of $50,000 in awards and school stipends is awarded annually at the National Finals.
 Please visit www.poetryoutloud.org/ for more information on the Poetry Out Loud National Recitation Contest.